apache/spark/README.md

 in the online documentation for an overview on how to configure Spark.

+## Apache Incubator Notice

+Apache Spark is an effort undergoing incubation at The Apache Software Foundation (ASF), sponsored by the Apache Incubator.
+Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.
+While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.

 ## Contributing to Spark

 Contributions via GitHub pull requests are gladly accepted from their original